Summer Planning Toolkit modules

 Thunderstorm asthma

-• past history of asthma
+• a history of asthma

-• experiencing seasonal allergic rhinitis (hay fever) (with or without known asthma)
+• seasonal allergic rhinitis

 The RACGP has published a fact sheet and media release on the risk factors for thunderstorm asthma.
-The RACGP’s gplearning platform also has an article on Identifying and managing risk factors for thunderstorm asthma, which includes information for GPs on preparing for and assessing risk factors for thunderstorm asthma, including:

 Preparing your practice